sky24h/MangaNinjia-training/README.md

   - `--point_ref_paths` and `--point_lineart_paths` (**optional**): Two 512x512 matrices are used to represent the matching points between the corresponding reference and line art with continuously increasing integers.
 That is, the coordinates of the matching points in both matrices will have the same values: 1, 2, 3, etc., while the values in other positions will be 0 (you can refer to the provided samples).
 Of course, we recommend using Gradio for point guidance.

 ## 🌱 Gradio
-First, modify `./configs/inference.yaml` to set the path of model weight.
+First, modify `./configs/inference.yaml` to set the path of model weights.
 Afterwards, run the script:
 ```bash
 python run_gradio.py
 ```